risc0/risc0/website/api/zkvm/optimization.md

 it as a Merkle tree.
 You can use the [code for Where’s Waldo][waldo-merkle] as a starting point.

-### Cryptography in the guest can utilize accelerator circuits
+### Cryptography in the Guest Can Utilize Accelerator Circuits

 RISC Zero’s riscv32im implementation includes a number of special purpose operations, including two “accelerators” for cryptographic functions: SHA-256